In this article

 Most will accept various payment methods such as direct debit, paying by phone, online and at your own bank.

 If you're a company shareholder, you can pay yourself in dividends.
-In 2023-24, the first £1,000 are tax-free, but if you receive any more than this, you'll have to pay dividend tax.
+In 2025-26, the first £500 is tax-free, but if you receive any more than this, you'll have to pay dividend tax.

 You need to include any dividend income in your self-assessment tax return.
-Our guide on how to file a self-assessment tax return explains everything you need to know.
+Find out more: dividend tax explained

 20% - basic rate; 40% - higher rate; 45% - additional rate